isobit/pgt/README.md

 :warning: Currently a work-in-progress.

-`pgt` is a collection of tools for PostgreSQL.
+`pgt` is a collection of tools for PostgreSQL:

+- `bench` is a tool for running benchmarks written as SQL Go templates
+- `migrate` is a simple and production-safe plain SQL migration system
+- `mux` is a PostgreSQL protocol proxy that can multiplex connections/sessions (useful for debugging in-progress transactions)

 ## Migrations